-The program is currently utilizing the U.S. Department of Transportation's National Curriculum as required by the Illinois Department of Public Health.
+The program is currently utilizing the National EMS Education Standards as required by the Illinois Department of Public Health.

 Each student is required to complete a minimum number of the hours to successfully complete the didactic portion of the program.
 The student must maintain an overall grade of 80% or above at the end of each trimester to successfully complete the program.
 The student must also successfully pass a final written exam with a minimum of 80% to successfully complete the program.